- Ph.D. Chemistry, Rice University, Houston, TX (w. R. E. Smalley)

 - Project Leader, Carbon Nanotechnology Laboratory, Rice University, 2001-2004

-Materials and physical chemistry of carbon networks, chemistry and photophysics of defects in carbon nanotubes, collective properties of super nanostructures, nanofabrication, energy materials.
+Quantum defects, Tube^2, materials and physical chemistry of nanocarbon, collective properties of super nanostructures, nanofabrication, energy science, biomedical technology.

 Major Recognitions and Honors